AshCoolman/docs/_posts/2017-04-19-learn-once-domain-once.markdown

 Note: Depending on your heritage, you may want to rename `LoginPartial` to `LoginFactory`.

-Major beneifts of this approach:
+Why I like this approach best:

 * Component markup is left purely domain focused
 * Complete flexibility of what is rendered